Maria Grazia Spillantini

 Maria Grazia Spillantini is Professor of Molecular Neurology in the Department of Clinical Neurosciences at the University of Cambridge.
 She is most noted for identifying the protein alpha-synuclein as the major component of Lewy bodies, the characteristic protein deposit found in the brain in Parkinson's disease and dementia with Lewy bodies.
 She has also identified mutations in the MAPT gene as a heritable cause for frontotemporal dementia.

 Education

 Spillantini completed a laurea in biological sciences at the University of Florence, graduating summa cum laude.
 She remained at the University of Florence, moving to the Department of Clinical Pharmacology to conduct research.
 After research posts at INSERM Unité de Neurobiologie in Paris and the Molecular Neurobiology Unit of the Medical Research Council in Cambridge UK, she began her PhD at the Laboratory of Molecular Biology.
-Spillantini was affiliated with Peterhouse college during this time.
+Spillantini was affiliated with Peterhouse during this time.
 She was awarded a PhD in molecular biology in 1993.
 Spillantini is Fellow of Clare Hall, Cambridge since 1994.